JohnNooney/Emotion_Recognizer/README.md

 ## ANN Model Explained

-This model takes our feature vector
+This model takes our feature vector data and maps it to a key value pair.
+Then the data gets sent through a Neural Network that calculates the weights and biases for getting the intended classifications